University of Cambridge: Sites

 The university's School of Clinical Medicine is based in Addenbrooke's Hospital, where medical students undergo their three-year clinical placement period after obtaining their BA degree.
 The West Cambridge site is undergoing a major expansion and will host new buildings and fields for university sports.
 Since 1990, Cambridge Judge Business School, on Trumpington Street, provides management education courses and is consistently ranked among the top 20 business schools in the world by Financial Times.

 Many of the sites are quite close together, and the area around Cambridge is reasonably flat.
 Furthermore, students are not permitted to hold car park permits except under special circumstances.
 For these reasons, the favourite mode of transport for students is the bicycle; an estimated one-fifth of journeys in the city are made by bike.

 Notable locations

-The University of Cambridge and its constituent colleges include many notable locations, some of which are iconic or of historical, academic, religious, and cultural significance, including:
+The University of Cambridge and its constituent colleges include many notable locations, some of which are iconic or of historical, academic, religious, recreational, and cultural significance, including: